 Web Browser -> Nginx -> Apache -> PHP-FPM

-When Apache determines that the request is for a PHP script rather than a static file, PHP sends the request to PHP-FPM.
+When Apache determines that the request is for a PHP script rather than a static file, Apache sends the request to PHP-FPM.

 PHP-FPM is the modern PHP FastCGI process manager that is included with PHP.
 Each of your apps has its own PHP process pool.
-Each process in the app's process pool runs as the system user your app belongs to (serverpilot by default).
+Each process in the app's process pool runs as the system user your app belongs to.

 Once PHP finishes processing the request, the response goes back through Apache, then through Nginx, and then to the browser.